Five Fun Italian Proverbs

 La vita è come la scala di un pollaio: corta e piena di merda.

-See also: 10 obscene Spanish expressions.
+See also: 10 obscene Spanish expressions and maybe also some Spanish proverbs.